Monetization

 Mention your product in your content

 You don’t want to use every piece of your content to promote your product, but you should definitely mention it when it’s appropriate.
 Publish at least one post that just talks about the product, then bring it up in other content when it makes sense.
 Use your best judgment here.
-If you’re talking about a related topic, then it could be a good idea to mention your product.

 Create content about the product you’re selling

 This should be a no-brainer, but you’d be surprised how easy it is to forget it!
 Make sure you add a link to purchase your digital product to the description or caption of your content.
-On YouTube, for instance, most creators insert links to their products in the description for each of their videos.
+On YouTube, for instance, most creators insert links to their products in the description of each of their videos.

-5. Build an email list
+Build an email list

 Send out regular newsletters